-Super Bowl Records 2026: Will Any Single-Game Records Be Broken in Seahawks vs. Patriots?
+Super Bowl Records 2026: Will Any Be Broken Today in Seahawks vs. Patriots?

-Seattle Seahawks wide receiver Jaxon Smith-Njigba (11) celebrates as we look at the Super Bowl records betting odds.
+Seattle Seahawks wide receiver Jaxon Smith-Njigba (11) celebrates after a touchdown as we break down the Super Bowl records.

-Pictured: Seattle Seahawks wide receiver Jaxon Smith-Njigba (11) celebrates as we look at the Super Bowl records betting odds.
-Photo by Kevin Ng via Imagn Images.
+Pictured: Seattle Seahawks wide receiver Jaxon Smith-Njigba (11) celebrates after a touchdown as we break down the Super Bowl records.
+Photo by Brett Davis via Imagn Images.

 Enjoying SBR content?
 Add us as a preferred source on your Google account Add as a preferred source on Google

-Who doesn't want to see history made on Super Bowl Sunday?
+Who doesn't want to see history made in the Super Bowl?
 I'm exploring the major single-game Super Bowl records and the betting odds for them to be broken in Super Bowl 2026 between the Seattle Seahawks and New England Patriots.

-I'm also offering my pick for which all-time record is the most likely to have a new holder as part of our Super Bowl predictions for Seahawks vs. Patriots on Sunday, Feb.
-8, at 6:30 p.m.
+I'm also offering my pick for which all-time record is the most likely to have a new holder as part of our Super Bowl predictions for Seahawks vs. Patriots tonight at 6:30 p.m.
 ET (NBC) from Levi's Stadium in Santa Clara, Calif.

 📜 Will any Super Bowl records be broken?
 Odds & predictions

-Super Bowl record Current record holder Odds to be broken (FanDuel) Breakability (out of five stars)
+Super Bowl record Current record holder Odds to be broken (FanDuel) Odds to be broken (DraftKings) Breakability (out of five stars)

 As you might expect, the betting odds imply that any of these records being broken should be considered a long shot.
 The good news is that you don't have to wager on a specific player to break a record; it can be any player from either team, as you're betting only on the record being broken in Super Bowl 60.

-Of the five featured records here, a quarterback throwing for seven touchdowns has the longest odds at +20000.
-That translates to an implied probability of just 0.5%, per our odds converter.
-A $10 bet at those odds would bring home a potential $2,000 profit.
+Of the five featured records here, a quarterback throwing for seven touchdowns has the longest odds at +25000 at DraftKings.
+That translates to an implied probability of just 0.4%, per our odds converter.
+A $10 bet at those odds would bring home a potential $2,500 profit.

 🏆 Super Bowl record best bet: Any player Over 216 receiving yards